 Gurudwara Data Bandi Chhor

 Gurdwara Data Bandi Chhor is a memorial for the sixth guru of the Sikhs, Guru Hargobind Sahib.
-At the age of 14, he was imprisoned by the Mughal ruler Jahangir.
-For resisting Mughal rule, he along with 52 other kings was held captive inside the mighty Gwalior fort.
+Mughal monarch Jahangir had imprisoned him at the tender age of fourteen for resisting Mughal rule.
+Together with 52 other rebellion kings, Hargobind Sahib was held captive inside the mighty Gwalior fort

 World’s oldest zero

 Gwalior takes pride in holding the World’s oldest reference of zero.
 Historians debate whether it was the Egyptians or the Chinese who invented the concept of zero.
-Nonetheless, the actual invention and design of zero is credited to an unknown Indian mathematician.
-Hundreds of years ago, se/she probably drew the first empty circle to symbolize nothingness or shunya, a concept that existed in Indian philosophy since ages.
+Nonetheless, the actual invention and design of zero are credited to an unknown Indian mathematician.
+Hundreds of years ago, she/he probably drew the first empty circle to symbolize nothingness or shunya, a concept that existed in Indian philosophy for ages.

-This mahal was built by Raja Man Singh Tomar for his wife Mrignayani.
-However, it was later converted into a museum.
-Artefacts like precious stones, weapons, sculptures, pottery, jewelery and more are diplayed in the 28 galleries here.
+Raja Man Singh Tomar had built this mahal for his wife Mrignayani.
+Later, it became a museum that houses 28 spectacular galleries.
+The museum displays precious artifacts like precious stones, weapons, sculptures, pottery, jewelry, and more.
 Due to lack of time, we had to skip this beautiful palace.

 Best time to visit Gwalior– October to March or monsoon.

-Timings– 9am to 6pm.
-Light and sound show starts at sunset.
+Timings– 9 am to 6 pm.
+The light and sound show starts at sunset.

-Ticket price– Ticket price for visiting the ASI monuments is Rs 40 for Indian visitors and Rs 250 for International tourists.
-Fee for still camera is Rs 25 only.
+Ticket price– The ticket price for visiting the ASI monuments is Rs 40 for Indian visitors and Rs 250 for International tourists.
+The fee for still cameras is only Rs 25.
+Above all, Gopachal Parvat can be toured separately and there is no fee for this place.

 Time needed to complete the fort: Minimum 3 hours.